Computation Alignment: Capacity Approximation without Noise Accumulation: Problem Setting and Notation

 The transmitters at layer $d\in\{0, \ldots, D-1\}$ communicate with the receivers at layer $d+1$ over a Rayleigh-fading complex Gaussian channel modeled as in the single-layer case.
 The \emph{channel output} $y_m^{(d+1)}[t]\in\C$ at the receiver at relay $m\in\{1,\ldots, K\}$ in layer $d+1$ and time $t\in\N$ is given by

 where $x_k^{(d)}[t]$ is the \emph{channel input} at the transmitter at relay or source $k\in\{1,\ldots, K\}$ at layer $d$.
-The \emph{channel gains} $h_{m,k}^{(d+1)}[t]$ and the \emph{additive noise} $z_m^{(d+1)}$ satisfy the same statistical assumptions as in the single-layer network, see~\eqref{eq:channel}, and are assumed to be independent across different layers.
-As mentioned earlier, the receiver at the relay nodes in layer $D$ are connected to the destination node at layer $D+1$ through $K$ orthogonal bit pipes with infinite capacity.
+The \emph{channel gains} $h_{m,k}^{(d+1)}[t]$ and the \emph{additive noise} $z_m^{(d+1)}$ satisfy the same statistical assumptions as in the single-layer network described by~\eqref{eq:channel}, and they are assumed to be independent across different layers.

+As mentioned earlier, the relay nodes in layer $D$ are connected to the destination node at layer $D+1$ through $K$ orthogonal bit pipes with infinite capacity.
 Without loss of generality, we can assume that the relays in layer $D$ simply forward their observed channel outputs $y_m^{(D)}[t]$ to the destination node.

+\begin{remark} The bit pipes from the final relay layer to the destination can be replaced with another (symmetric) multiple-access channel model without affecting our main results.
+We have used a model with orthogonal links with infinite capacity in order to focus on the case when the capacity bottleneck occurs between relay layers, not in the final hop. \end{remark}

 Each transmitter at source node $k$ consists of an \emph{encoder} $\mc{E}_k$ mapping its message $w_k$ into a sequence of $T$ channel inputs,